 All camps should have a helpful FAQ section on their website which will most likely provide answers to questions you hadn’t even thought to ask.
 The American Camp Association suggests parents ask questions relating to:

-- Accreditation and References: Is the camp accredited by the American Camp Association and are they willing to provide previous camper families as references?
+- Accreditation and References: Is the camp accredited by the American Camp Association?
+Are they willing to provide previous camper families as references?
 What is their return rate for campers and staff?